redox-os/redox/HARDWARE.md

 ## General

-Due to incomplete USB support, desktops are generally not recommended.
+This section cover things to consider.

+- ACPI support is incomplete (some things are hardcoded on the kernel)
-- USB support is incomplete.
+- USB support is incomplete (desktops are generally not recommended)
-- Wireless networking is not supported.
+- Wi-Fi is not supported
+- GPU drivers aren't supported (only VESA and GOP)
+- Automatic operating system discovery on boot loader is not implemented (remember this before installing Redox)

 ## Template